sclarkstone/milestoneProject2/README.md

     * Error: Element dv not allowed as child of element section in this context.
 (Suppressing further errors from this subtree.)' - after reviewing the code i found that on line 44 of map.html i had put <dv></dv> which should have been div tags.
 After correcting this i then re run the validator and the issue was resolved.

     * 'Warning: Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections.' - ????????????
+Consider using h2-h6 elements to add identifying headings to all sections.' - As the header-top and header bottom sections had no header text to be associated with it, to fix this warning i turned the sections into divs.